kspaans/budget-cli/README.md

 ```
 npm install
+cp .accounts.sample .accounts.json
 node index.mjs
 ```

 Then simply follow the prompts.
 Expense entry (`e`) is the most thorough.
 The `.ledger.json` file saves your recorded transactions between sessions.

+### Accounts

+If you'd like to customize the account names and prompts, edit the `.accounts.json` file.

 ## See Also